Wandalen/willbe/doc/version2.eng/concept/Criterions.md

 ### Instantiation of critetions

-In `will-file` for a single criterion it is possible to set a set of values.
+In `will-file` for a single criterion it is possible to establish a set of values.
 Herewith  not one [resource](Structure.md#Resources) will be created, but, as many different values combinations of the criterion of this resource as possible.

 ```yaml
 step :